-- Providing John with a Smart Pen which he can use to record the audio material delivered in class to assist with memory recall.
-The Smart Pen links the audio recording to the users notes and enables the user to hear back the audio from that point when the notes were taken
+- Providing John with a recording device which he can use to record the audio material delivered in class to assist with memory recall.

 - John received study support from accessibility and learning support officers help clarify concepts learnt in class, understand and break down assignment questions into manageable tasks and keep on track with his assignment schedule.

 - Negotiating with John’s lecturers a reduced study load and modified timetable.
 Due to the effects of John’s medications he is very drowsy in the mornings so his timetable was modified so that he only had afternoon classes